birobirobiro/awesome-shadcn-ui/README.md

 - [vscode-shadcn-svelte](https://marketplace.visualstudio.com/items?itemName=Selemondev.vscode-shadcn-svelte&ssr=false#overview) - VS Code extension for shadcn/ui components in Svelte projects.
 - [vscode-shadcn-ui-snippets](https://marketplace.visualstudio.com/items?itemName=VeroXyle.shadcn-ui-snippets) - Easily import and use shadcn-ui components with ease using snippets within VSCode.
 Just type cn or shadcn in you jsx/tsx file and you will get a list of all the components to choose from.
 - [vscode-shadcn-vue](https://marketplace.visualstudio.com/items?itemName=Selemondev.shadcn-vue) - Extension for integrating shadcn/ui components into Vue.js projects.
+- [chat-with-youtube](https://chat-with-youtube.vercel.app/) - A chrome extension is designed to give you the ability to efficiently summarize videos, easily search for specific parts, and enjoy additional useful features.

 ### Colors and Customizations
 - [10000+Themes for shadcn/ui](https://ui.jln.dev/) - 10000+ Themes for shadcn/ui.